Vindexus/PoweredByHeresy/game/github/specialmoves.md

 For each "yes" answer everyone marks XP.

+### Recover

+When you do nothing but rest in comfort and safety after a day of rest you recover half your max wounds.

 ### Last Breath

 When **you're dying** you see the darkness cloud your vision as you drift into death.
 Describe what thoughts or prayers spur you on and roll (don't add any stats).